bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 ## Downloading a file

-If you’d like to download the actual file from AWS, you can do so with the following `curl` requests:
+If you’d like to download the actual file from AWS, you can do so with the following `curl` request:

     curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/generic-project-files/GENERIC-PROJECT-FILE-SLUG'